 We start this section by introducing the kernel for complete semantics.
-The complete kernel F^{ck} consists of all active attacks and inactive attacks (S, a) such that a is not attacked by any $S' \subset S \cup \{a\}$.
-Notice that whenever there is such an attack (S', a) the argument a is only defended by a complete extension E if E attacks $S' \setminus \{a\}$ and thus also S, i.e. whenever a is defended against (S', a) it is also defended against (S, a).
-We thus do not include such attacks (S, a) in the kernel.
-It turns out that all the remaining inactive attacks influence whether the argument a is defended by a set E or not for certain expansions H.
+The complete kernel F^{ck} consists of all active attacks and inactive attacks (S,a) such that a is not attacked by any $S' \subset S \cup \{a\}$.
+Notice that whenever there is such an attack (S',a) the argument a is only defended by a complete extension E if E attacks $E' \setminus \{a\}$ and thus also E', i.e. whenever E' is defended against E', E' it is also defended against E', E' in the kernel.
+It turns out that all the remaining inactive attacks influence whether the argument E' is defended by a set E' or not for certain expansions E'.